-In these Booking Conditions, 'you' and 'your' means all people named on our booking system (including anyone who is added or replaced at a later date).
-'We', 'us' and 'our' means Vacation Rentals (UK) Ltd, Spring Mill, Earby, Barnoldswick, Lancashire BB94 0AA.
+In these booking conditions, 'you' and 'your' means all people named on the booking form (including anyone who is added or replaced at a later date).
+'We', 'us' and 'our' means Vacation Rentals (UK) Ltd of Spring Mill, Earby, Barnoldswick, Lancashire, BB94 0AA.

 Blue Chip Holidays is a trading name of Vacation Rentals (UK) Ltd.

-We arrange bookings as agent of the owners of the properties (‘owner’).
-When you book a property with us acting as agent for the owner, you are actually entering into a contract with the owner.
-As we act as agents when taking your booking, we accept no legal responsibility for any contract you enter into for the property or for the acts or neglect of any owner or other person connected with your booking.
-For all bookings, your contract will be with the owner of the property.
-When making your booking we will arrange for you to enter into a contract with the applicable owner.
-Your booking with us is subject to these booking conditions and the specific terms and conditions of the owner you contract with.
+With the exception of package holiday bookings, as we act as agents when taking your booking, we accept no legal responsibility for any contract you enter into for the property or travel arrangements or for the acts or failure to act of any owner or supplier or other person connected with your booking.
+Your contract will be with the supplier of the arrangements.
+When making your booking we will arrange for you to enter into a contract with the applicable supplier.
+Your booking with us is subject to these booking conditions and the specific terms and conditions of the supplier you contract with.

-All bookings depend on the property being available.
-You as the person in charge of the party (“the party leader”) must be at least 18 years old at the time of booking.
+All bookings depend on the property and other arrangements being available.
+You, as the person in charge of the party (“the party leader”), must be at least 18 years old at the time of booking.
 All other members of the party must authorise you to make the booking on the basis of these booking conditions.
 By making the booking, you confirm that you are authorised to make the booking and that all other members of the party agree that the booking will be governed by these booking conditions.
 You, as the party leader, are responsible for making all payments due to us.

 There is no charge for debit or credit card payments.
 If your bank refuses to make your payment for any reason, we are entitled to make an administration charge of £31.